 All our editors are in agreement that Weekday does the best affordable denim.
 It's all organic cotton and increasingly recycled.
 There's a huge range of styles, each one coming in every shade of blue you could imagine.
 Plus, the size range is brilliant with different length options too.

 For those days when you need a discreet layer underneath your outfit, Uniqlo is the go-to.
 The seamless style cami top is made to go unnoticed but will also keep you warmer on cooler British days.
 It's my hidden secret I'm willing to share.

-Who What Wear's creative director Hannah Almassi thinks everyone should own a Wolford bodysuit because the fabric is just perfect.
-It is the same jersey the brand uses in its tube dresses, and so is sculpting and really flattering, but still comfortable.
+Who What Wear's editor in chief, Hannah Almassi, thinks everyone should own a Wolford bodysuit because the fabric is just perfect.
+It is the same jersey the brand uses in its tube dresses and so is sculpting and really flattering but still comfortable.

 When it comes to pants, Hanky Panky boy shorts are considered the best with Who What Wear editors.
 They are designed to last, as each pair is made of over 30 yards of thread, making them worth the investment.
 For more editor-approved lingerie, see the seven types of knickers every lingerie collection needs.

 London-based brand Heist claims to have created the perfect pair of tights, and I am inclined to agree with them.
 I tried on 23 tights pairs of tights, and these were my favourite.
 They are really soft, as they have a high thread count (5000 yarns of nylon compared to the average 500), and the stretchy waistband and removal of the gusset mean they keep their shape and don't droop.
 You also don't realise quite how annoying the centre seam and seams on the toes are until they are gone—the only seams on Heist tights are at the base of your foot so they don't snag against your toenails.